 You should be always be treated respectfully by staff members, and others in the community.
-If a staff member or someone else hurts you, forces you to do something you don't want to do, takes your money or possessions, or threatens you in any way, contact your CSM or Ark's CEO, immediately.
+If a staff member or someone else hurts you, forces you to do something you don't want to do, takes your money or possessions, or threatens you in any way, contact the President and CEO, immediately.

-There may be a time when another person supported by Ark struggles with a challenging behavior.
+There may be a time when another person that Ark supports struggles with a challenging behavior.
 If you are involved in this situation, there is always a chance that you could be injured.
 We will do everything we can to keep you safe.
 You must follow directions from staff in order to keep things as safe as possible.